Type implementation functions

 Errors:

-txp does not point to a running transaction.
+*txp is not a running transaction.

 The type has not been previously defined.